How many Dan Armstrong guitars did Ampeg manufacture?

 The explanation for the missing serial numbers is likely related to Ampeg's decision to change the wiring specification during the middle of the production run.
 On March 18, 1971, Ampeg released Product Bulletin #17, which covers the procedure for dealers to convert the older wiring spec to the newer configuration.
 Importantly, the bulletin states that "This procedure applies to Armstrong guitars with serial numbers below A2000D."
 What this also implies is that the new wiring configuration began with guitar A2001D.
 Just as Ampeg jumped ahead to serial number A101D when it started retail production, we believe Ampeg jumped ahead approximately 400 serial numbers when it changed the wiring spec.
 Why such a big jump?
 We believe Ampeg wanted to establish a simple and clear boundary between the older and newer versions, and starting the updated version at A2000D would be easy to remember, especially when dealers were working with customers out in the field.
 "Below A2000D" was a dividing line that could be easily remembered by everyone.
 Again, time will tell whether guitars in the 1601 - 1999 range were ever produced.

-So taking into account an estimated ending serial number of A2850D, 400 "jumped" serial numbers, and a block of 100 serial numbers reserved for prototypes, the maximum number of Dan Armstrong guitars produced for retail sale was approximately 2,350.
+Based on our research, we currently estimate that 2,350 Dan Armstrong guitars were produced between 1969 and 1971.
 That’s not very many.
 Consider that 2,751 goldtop Les Pauls were produced in 1969 alone according to The Gibson Les Paul Book by Tony Bacon & Paul Day (p.
 82).
 Which leads us to our final conclusion – Dan Armstrong’s seem undervalued in the current vintage guitar market based on their rarity and ties to well-known guitarists like Keith Richards, Ron Wood and many others.
 So when you come across a nice example, consider adding to the collection!

 The explanation for the missing serial numbers is likely related to Ampeg's decision to change the wiring specification during the middle of the production run.
 On March 18, 1971, Ampeg released Product Bulletin #17, which covers the procedure for dealers to convert the older wiring spec to the newer configuration.
 Importantly, the bulletin states that "This procedure applies to Armstrong guitars with serial numbers below A2000D."
 What this also implies is that the new wiring configuration began with guitar A2001D.
 Just as Ampeg jumped ahead to serial number A101D when it started retail production, we believe Ampeg jumped ahead approximately 400 serial numbers when it changed the wiring spec.
 Why such a big jump?
 We believe Ampeg wanted to establish a simple and clear boundary between the older and newer versions, and starting the updated version at A2000D would be easy to remember, especially when dealers were working with customers out in the field.
 "Below A2000D" was a dividing line that could be easily remembered by everyone.
 Again, time will tell whether guitars in the 1601 - 1999 range were ever produced.

-So taking into account an estimated ending serial number of A2850D, 400 "jumped" serial numbers, and a block of 100 serial numbers reserved for prototypes, the maximum number of Dan Armstrong guitars produced for retail sale was approximately 2,350.
+Based on our research, we currently estimate that 2,350 Dan Armstrong guitars were produced between 1969 and 1971.
 That’s not very many.
 Consider that 2,751 goldtop Les Pauls were produced in 1969 alone according to The Gibson Les Paul Book by Tony Bacon & Paul Day (p.
 82).
 Which leads us to our final conclusion – Dan Armstrong’s seem undervalued in the current vintage guitar market based on their rarity and ties to well-known guitarists like Keith Richards, Ron Wood and many others.
 So when you come across a nice example, consider adding to the collection!

 Dan Armstrong Guitar Production 1969 - 1971 |